inexorgame-obsolete/multilanguage-plugin-engine/README.md

 ## Next steps

 This is a concept repo to implement our architecture as discussed with the pad.
-The following tasks will shall be completed and added to the [CHANGELOG.md](./CHANGELOG.md)
+The following tasks shall be completed and added to the [CHANGELOG.md](./CHANGELOG.md)

 - [x] create repo
 - [ ] create a prototype of a [Trac](https://trac.edgewall.org/wiki/TracDev/ComponentArchitecture)-like system for C++